-The expected life for stock options under the 2002 Purchase Plan represents the weighted-average period that the stock options are expected to remain outstanding.
-Our computation of expected life was determined based on historical experience of similar awards, giving consideration to the contractual terms of the stock-based awards, vesting schedules and expectations of future employee behavior.
+The expected life for stock options and ESPP awards represents the weighted-average period that the stock options or ESPP awards are expected to remain outstanding.
+Our computation of expected life for stock options was determined based on historical experience of similar awards, giving consideration to the contractual terms of the stock-based awards, vesting schedules and expectations of future employee behavior.

-We use the historical volatility over the expected term of the options and the 2002 Purchase Plan offering period to estimate the expected volatility.
+We use the historical volatility over the expected term of the options and the ESPP offering period to estimate the expected volatility.

-The risk-free interest rate assumption is based upon observed interest rates appropriate for the term of our employee stock options and employee stock purchase plan awards.
+The risk-free interest rate assumption is based upon observed interest rates appropriate for the term of our stock options and ESPP awards.
 The dividend yield assumption is based on our history and expectation of dividend payouts.

-NOTE 10: INCOME TAXES
+NOTE 11: INCOME TAXES